DinuLabASU/PoTRA_API/README.md

 <h3> Ranked and Dysregulated Pathways </h3>
 <p>The co-author of the manuscript in preparation, Margaret Linan created two APIs to make the results of the study publicly available.
- The results of the study can be found at the following link, and by downloading and running the PoTRA API Client (Python 3.6).
+ The results of the study can be found at the following link, and by downloading and running the PoTRA API Client (Python 3.6). </p>

+    python PoTRA_API_Client.py primarysite=kidney

 <h3>Questions and Comments</h3>
 Please post your questions and comments in the issues tab.
 Thank you!